 Place of treatment Is the child covered?
-Private hospitals, day-patient units or scanning centres listed in the Directory of Hospitals Yes Chemotherapy by intravenous drip at home Yes Treatment at a hospice We will make a donation of £100 for every nightspent in a hospice or for hospice at home care.
+Private hospitals, day-patient units or scanning centres listed in the Directory of Hospitals Yes Chemotherapy by intravenous drip at home Yes Treatment at a hospice We will make a donation of £100 for every night spent in a hospice or for hospice at home care.

 Diagnostic Is the child covered?
-Whether the child is an in-patient , day-patient , or out-patient Surgery as shown below under 'Surgery' Yes CT, MRI and PET scans Yes Genetic testing proven to help choose the best chemotherapy Yes See Section 4 - Genetic tests, preventative treatment and screening tests for more information on genetic tests.
-Genetic testing to work out whether there is a genetic risk of developing cancer No If the child is an in-patient or day-patient Specialist fees for the specialist treating cancer when the child is an in-patient or day-patient.
-Yes Diagnostic tests as an in-patient or day-patient Yes If the child is an out-patient Specialist consultations with the specialist treating cancer when the child is an outpatient Yes Diagnostic tests as an out-patient when ordered or performed by the specialist treating the child's cancer Yes
+Whether the child is an in-patient , day-patient , or out-patient Surgery as shown below under 'Surgery' Yes CT, MRI and PET scans Yes Genetic testing proven to help choose the best chemotherapy Yes Genetic testing to work out whether there is a genetic risk of developing cancer No If the child is an in-patient or day-patient Specialist fees for the specialist treating cancer when the child is an in-patient or day-patient.
+Yes Diagnostic tests as an in-patient or day-patient Yes If the child is an out-patient Specialist consultations with the specialist treating cancer when the child is an out- patient Yes Diagnostic tests as an out-patient when ordered or performed by the specialist treating the child's cancer Yes

 Surgery Is the child covered?
-Whether the child is an in-patient, day-patient or out-patient Surgery for the treatment or diagnosis of cancer, so long as it is conventional treatment Yes See Section 7 - 'Glossary ' for how we define surgery See Section 3 - 'Our cover for treatment and surgery' for more about conventional treatment and unproven treatment
+Whether the child is an in-patient, day-patient or out-patient Surgery for the treatment or diagnosis of cancer , so long as that treatment has been shown to be effective Yes See Section 7 - 'Glossary' for how we define surgery See Section 3 - 'Our cover for treatment and surgery' for more about effective treatment

 Preventative Is the child covered?
-Preventative treatment, such as: No screening when there are no symptom(s) of cancer.
-For example, if the child had a screen to see if there was a genetic risk of breast cancer, we would not cover the screening; or any treatment to reduce the chances of developing breast cancer in future vaccines to prevent cancer developing or coming back-such as vaccinations to prevent cervical cancer
+Preventative treatment, such as: No • screening when there are no symptom(s) of cancer .
+For example, if a screen showed there was a genetic risk of breast cancer , we would not cover the screening; or any treatment to reduce the chances of developing breast cancer in future vaccines to prevent cancer developing or coming back - such as vaccinations to prevent cervical cancer

 Drug Therapy Is the child covered?
 Out-patient drugs or other drugs that a GP could prescribe or could be bought over the counter.
-This includes drugs or prescriptions given to take home if the child has had inpatient, day-patient or out-patient treatment No - Please call us about these drugs.
+This includes drugs or prescriptions given to take home if the child has had in-patient , day-patient or out-patient treatment No - Please call us about these drugs.
 We don't cover them, but we can help you apply to get these paid for by the NHS.
 Call us on 03301 025 503 and we can talk you through this.
 Drug treatment to kill cancer cells - including: Yes biological therapies, such as Herceptin or Avastin There is no time limit on how long we cover these drugs. chemotherapy We will cover if: they have been licensed by the European Medicines Agency or the Medicines and Healthcare products Regulatory Agency, and they are used according to their license, and they have been shown to be effective.
 Because drug licenses change, this means that the drugs we cover will change from time to time.
 Please call us once you know the treatment plan.